nateemma/strategies/README.md

 >freqtrade trade --dry-run --strategy _\<strategy\>_

-If you install freqUI (instructions [here](https://www.freqtrade.io/en/stable/rest-api/)), then you can monitor the trades on a web page at http://127.0.0.1:8080/
+If you install freqUI (instructions [here](https://www.freqtrade.io/en/stable/rest-api/)), then you can monitor the trades on a web page at http://127.0.0.1:8080/ (or whatever address you specify in config.json)

 ## Live Trading